gabloe/gabloe.github.io/source/about/index.md

 4. A "healthcare" industry that profits by ensuring that people remain sick
 5. The slow and torturous death of our planet

 Corporations are not people.
-The government should work for you.
+Your government should work for you.